70s Style Interior Design: A - Distinctive Look for Modern Homes

 -

-Use vintage pieces as accents, not the whole room.
-Combine 70s textures or colors with simple, clean-lined furniture.
-Focus on a mix of old and new so your space feels fresh and personal, not like a time capsule.
+Use vintage pieces for accents only.
+Combine 70s textures or colors with simple clean-lined furniture.
+Make sure your space feels personal and fresh, not like a time capsule.